williamtsoi1/terraform-and-kops-example/README.md

 This repository is used to manage the infrastructure of stratasnap.

-Note: Remote state management hasn't been configured yet. `terraform apply` at your own peril!
+Remote state management is implemented via [Terragrunt](https://github.com/gruntwork-io/terragrunt)

 ## Description